Introduction to Collaboration Tools

 - Project and task management tools: These are like digital managers, helping you organize tasks, set deadlines, and track progress.

-- File-sharing tools enable teams to store, share, and co-edit documents securely.
+- File-sharing tools enable teams to store, share, and co-edit documents securely, with integrated file storage for easy access and management.

 - Real-time collaboration tools allow multiple users to work simultaneously on the same projects or documents, ensuring synchronicity and instant updates.